temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 :::

-When you _start_ a Workflow, you are telling the Temporal Server, "Track the state of the Workflow with this function signature."
+When you _start_ a Workflow, you are telling the Temporal Server, "Track the state of the Workflow with this method signature."
 Workers execute the Workflow code piece by piece, relaying the execution events and results back to the server.

 Let's see that in action.